atishraoon/pass-manager-pickel-py/README.md

 ## Upcoming Updates / info
-- IN gui application addition of encryption and decryption.
+- In gui application implementation of encryption and decryption.
-- IN portable version application addition of encryption and decryption.
+- In portable version application implementation of encryption and decryption.